MRtrix3/mrtrix3/docs/reference/commands/mrclusterstats.rst

 -  **-nonstationarity** perform non-stationarity correction

--  **-skew value** specify the skew parameter for empirical statistic calculation (default for this command is 0.66666700000000001)
+-  **-skew_nonstationarity value** specify the skew parameter for empirical statistic calculation (default for this command is 1)

 -  **-nshuffles_nonstationarity number** the number of shuffles to use when precomputing the empirical statistic image for non-stationarity correction (default: 5000)